 Remove recommendations that add significant complexity and costs

 This approach would focus on removing recommendations that are deemed to add significant costs and complexity to SSAD for perceived little value (for example, accreditation).
 What would remain would be a centralized intake system with a standardized process for requests, consideration of requests and format of responses to requests.
-Further consideration would need to be given in this approach of the impact of removing certain recommendations from the current package as there is significant cross-referencing and dependencies built in.
+Further consideration would need to be given in this approach on the impact of removing certain recommendations from the current package as there is significant cross-referencing and dependencies built in.

 Recommend a small-scale pilot type implementation of all recommendations before full implementation is done